Italy is all about emotion - the opera, the architecture, and the food that reaches your stomach only via your heart.

 The contestants' emotions range from stricken to panicked.
 "Crap," says Robert, warmly, while Michael is quietly confident.
 He shouldn't have been, his confusing prawn mousse ravioli with dukkah mash-up landed him in the bottom two for the evening.

 Surprisingly, only a handful of contestants had ever made pasta before, but at least they all managed to discern the difference between their randomly assigned challenges of ravioli, tortelloni or tagliatelle.
 Instructions were harder to ignore but poor Michael misunderstood Italian and thought he could randomly play with pasta, any sort of pasta.
+Not pretty.

 Thankfully, there were no tears, but the shaking and sweating and nerves aplenty gave us more drama than the second act of an opera.
 Contestants are still to learn the power of planning during their rush through the pantry.